by Terry Rogers

 Many locals remember the property as home to the Milford Fertilizer Company.
 According to Milford historian Dave Kenton, Robert A. Fischer was hired by Elbert N. Carvel, who would later become Governor of Delaware, to manage the Valliant Fertilizer Plant in Laurel.
 Fischer married Martha, Governor Carvel’s secretary, in 1945 and the couple moved to Milford in the 1950s when Fischer took over ownership of a fertilizer plant operated by Draper & Davis which had been sold to Valliant.
 This plant became Milford Fertilizer Company and was a division of Valliant until Fischer purchased the entire operation.
 He expanded the company, building the truck shop across the road from his plant in the 1980s.
 The company was sold to a private grain company in Minnesota in the 1990s and then to GROWMARK, Inc. in Illinois around 1995.

 Fur Baby Pet Resort will use just 10,000 square feet of the building.
 The remaining 4,000 square feet will be available to lease.
 The area can be divided into two businesses or used by one.

-Rehabilitation has already begun on the building and Fur Baby hopes to be opening there by early spring 2020.
+Rehabilitation has already begun on the building and Fur Baby hopes to be opening there in 2020.

 Sign up for you free digital subscription of The Weekly Review, delivered directly to your email every Tuesday morning.
 A quick cover-to-cover read to catch up on the news of the week and experience great stories about our local communities.
 Sign up for your free email subscription below.